-Because I find myself writing in circle about solar scams and “free Solar Contra Costa County” and “Free Solar,” today I found myself finding yet another solar scam.
+Because I find myself writing in circles about solar scams and “free Solar Contra Costa County” and “Free Solar,” today I found myself finding yet another solar scam.
 How many of you have seen the sponsored ad that talks about “The Self-Employed Energy Savings Program?”

 This sponsored Facebook ad is another example of “click bait” – where self-employed homeowners ‘click’ – thinking they are going to get access to specialized financing.
 Only to find out that their personal information has been transferred to a solar company who then aggressively begins selling a solar pv system.